Mine That Bird: 2009 Preakness Stakes

-The day after his Derby win, Mine That Bird's connections were uncertain if they would come back two weeks later and try for the Preakness Stakes.
+The day after the Derby win, Mine That Bird's connections were uncertain if they would come back two weeks later and try for the Preakness Stakes.
 They planned to wait and assess the horse's condition first.

 Co-owner Mark Allen said, "The plan was that if he showed something here, to skip the Preakness and go to the Belmont, like his dad."
 His sire Birdstone won the Belmont Stakes in 2004, suggesting that Mine That Bird's breeding is for longer distances.
 Trainer Chip Woolley was concerned that the Preakness tends to have a quick pace that might not benefit his horse as much as the Belmont.

 It was announced on May 4, 2009, on ESPN that Mine That Bird would run in the Preakness.

 Borel opted to ride his regular mount, the filly Rachel Alexandra, in the Preakness.
-Rachel Alexandra had won the Kentucky Oaks by 20 lengths with Borel aboard and was the favorite in the Preakness.
+She had won the Kentucky Oaks by 20 lengths with Borel aboard and was the favorite in the Preakness.
 The mount on Mine That Bird went to Mike Smith.
 Mine That Bird finished second, a length behind Rachel Alexandra.
-As with the Derby, Mine That Bird came from far back in the field on the final turn and was closing rapidly, but the finish line came before he could catch the filly.
+As with the Derby, he came from far back in the field on the final turn and was closing rapidly, but the finish line came before he could catch the filly.